andypopiel/andypopiel/README.md

 # 👋 Hi, I'm Andy!

 Welcome to my GitHub profile!
 I'm a freelance data scientist and consultant with a passion for solving real-world problems using data.
-Based in Houston, I'm also a surfer, weather geek, and former geoscientist.
+Based in Houston, I'm also a surfer, nature-lover, weather geek, and former geoscientist.

 ---